jeculp/GIS-Resources-Map/README.md

-Project-Pizza
+CGIA GIS Resources Map
 =============
-Monies for Pizzas
+A website allowing a user to find GIS contacts by agency type & name (e.g., State,County, City), using the map to navigate to a city, or by searching for an organization or name.

 Directions
 =========
-1. Open Terminal and clone this repository by running `git clone https://github.com/maptimeLA/Project-Pizza.git`
+1. Open Terminal and clone this repository by running `git clone https://github.com/maptimeLA/GIS-Resources-Map.git`
-2. `cd Project-Pizza`
+2. `cd GIS-Resources-Map`
 3. `python -m SimpleHTTPServer 8000`
 4. Go to your browser and open `http://localhost:8000/`
 5. To open on your phone, find your IP address and open `http://[YOUR-IP-ADDRESS]:8000/`